Vassilis Toliopoulos: Greek senior national team

 Toliopoulos has been a member of the senior men's Greek national team.
 He played with Greece at the 2022 FIBA EuroBasket qualifiers, the 2023 FIBA World Cup qualifiers, the 2025 FIBA EuroBasket qualifiers, and the 2024 Piraeus FIBA Men's Olympic Qualifying Tournament, where he helped Greece qualify for the 2024 Summer Olympics, for the first time since 2008.
 During the tournament, he was mostly a replacement, but due to his status as a lethal shooter, he quickly became a fan favorite, ending the tournament with a 8.3 point average.
 During the preliminary stage of the actual tournament, he became a game changer for the national team, because despite the losses in the first two games against Canada and Spain, Toliopoulos helped Greece's hopes for a comeback by making several three pointers in each game.
 In the final group stage game against Australia, where the national team won and qualified for the knockout stage of the tournament, he was less prolific from the three point line, but still proved to be extremely helpful for the national team, by scoring 14 points, all in crucial moments.

 Style of play

-Toliopoulos' childhood idol was the former Greek basketball player Vassilis Spanoulis and his style of play perfectly captures that.
+Toliopoulos' childhood idol was the former Greek basketball player Vassilis Spanoulis and his style of play captures that.